 You can use advanced search to narrow your search to specific sellers, locations, price ranges, and more.
-You can also use it to find completed items, eBay Stores, or other members.
-Once you've got a search you like, you can save it to use again.
+You can also use it to find completed listings, eBay Stores, or other members.
+Once you've found a search you like, you can save it to use again.

 Click the Advanced link at the top of the eBay home page.